PedroElFrijol/GuavaOS/README.md

   2 `cd GuavaOS && cd kernel && make kernel && make image && make run`

+## Bugs and Fixes

+  Printing to a new line on the framebuffer

+  Fixing the Font

 ## Things being worked on

-  Printing to a new line

   GNU EFI being removed soon in the future and will be replaced with a uefi bootloader called chadx86 (chadx86 is also being worked on)

+  ARM support may be included in the near future, check out CoffeeOS and PogOS to check out ARM support